dotnet/linker/docs/data-formats.md

 `featuredefault="true"` can be used to indicate that this `featurevalue` is the default value for `feature`, causing the contained substitutions or descriptors to be applied even when the feature setting is not passed to the linker.
+Note that this will only have an effect where it is applied - the default value is not remembered or reused for other elements.

 ```xml
 <linker>